MicrosoftDocs/azure-dev-docs/python/tutorial-deploy-containers-03.md

 ---
-title: Redeploy a container to Azure App Service after making changes in Visual Studio Code
+title: "Tutorial: Redeploy a container to Azure App Service after making changes in Visual Studio Code"
 description: Tutorial step 3, the simple steps to rebuild and redeploy a container image.
 services: app-service
 author: kraigb